Pennsylvania Route 168

 Pennsylvania Route 168 (PA 168) is a highway in Western Pennsylvania that runs for 55 mi from PA 18 in Frankfort Springs to PA 208 in Volant.
-PA 168 intersects or runs concurrently with PA 18 at several points, including New Castle.
+PA 168 intersects or runs concurrently with PA 18 at several points, including in New Castle.

 Route description

 Beaver County

 PA 168 begins at an intersection with PA 18 in the borough of Frankfort Springs in Beaver County, heading north on a two-lane undivided road.
 The route heads into Hanover Township and continues north-northwest through wooded areas with some fields and homes.
 The road heads northwest as it forms the western border of Raccoon Creek State Park, turning more to the north.
 PA 168 passes through Kendall and heads past the state park, running through farmland and woodland with some residences.
 The road crosses into Greene Township and comes to an intersection with US 30.
 The route continues through more rural areas before entering the borough of Hookstown, where it becomes Main Street and passes homes.
 PA 168 turns east onto Pine Street and continues through more residential areas before crossing back into Greene Township.
 Here, the road runs through agricultural areas with some woods and homes as it heads northeast.
 The route heads into more wooded areas and crosses into the borough of Shippingport, becoming unnamed again.
 PA 168 turns northwest and passes to the east of the Beaver Valley Nuclear Generating Station before crossing the Ohio River on the Shippingport Bridge into the borough of Industry and passing over Norfolk Southern's Cleveland Line.
 At the end of the bridge, the route comes to an interchange with PA 68 and heads west to form a concurrency with that route on Midland Beaver Road.
 The road passes through industrial areas as it crosses into the borough of Midland and becomes Midland Avenue, heading northwest through commercial areas with some homes.
 The two routes head through the commercial downtown of Midland and heads into residential areas.